 Be prepared for varying terrain, including rock gardens, small stream crossings, and rolling hills.
 The entire Maine Huts & Trails system is below tree line, and there are no dangerous steeps or hand-over-hand climbing.
 There are many places along the trail to stop and take in the view, or even cool off in a stream or waterfall.

 There are endless hiking options both on the main trails and throughout the surrounding mountains.
-If you’re hiking from hut to hut, you’ll spend most of your time on the Main Hut Trail, the connecting trail between all four huts.
+If you’re hiking from hut to hut, you’ll spend most of your time on the Maine Hut Trail, the connecting trail between all four huts.
 For a complete look at all the trails, including elevation changes, be sure to check out the trail map.